Netflix/OpenVPCal/README.md

 ##### WHITE POINT OFFSET CALIBRATION: Decoupling lenses or shifting to external white points

-Like the auto-wb option, this option allows to correct the plate prior to be passed to the analysis.
+Like the auto-wb option, this option allows for correcting the plate prior to being passed to the analysis.

-However, in this case the calibration plate is white balanced towards a different white point, instead of the target white point.
+However, in this case, the calibration plate is white balanced towards a different white point, instead of the target white point.
 There are different use cases for this workflow, but it has mostly been designed to decouple the effect of the lens or filters used to shoot the calibration plate.
-When enabeling this option, OpenVpCal requires the user to select a frame from which it will calculate the white balance matrix to apply to the calibration patches.
+When enabling this option, OpenVpCal requires the user to select a frame from which it will calculate the white balance matrix to apply to the calibration patches.
 When aiming to decouple the effect of the lens, we perform the workflow in these simple steps:

 1. Shoot the calibration patches as per **<code>SIMPLE CALIBRATION</code></strong> workflow, setting the camera to the LED wall white point.
-Once finish to shoot, roll back the sequence to the first frame, where the grey square and circle are;
+Once finished shooting, roll back the sequence to the first frame, where the grey square and circle are;
 2. Remove the lens from the camera, don’t change anything else;
 3. The incoming light from the LED wall to the sensor will be bright without a lens, so change the shutter speed and/or fps of the camera to make sure that the blurred image doesn’t clip.
-Ideally it should be exposed correctly (using the false color of the camera, should get to the 18% level).
+Ideally, it should be exposed correctly (using the false colour of the camera, it should get to the 18% level).
 4. Shoot just a second (a single frame is necessary) of the first patch of the calibration sequence only.
 You don’t need to run the entire sequence.
 5. Use one frame of the clip shot without a lens as White Point Offset Source File